tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 <p>You can <a href="https://www.podtrac.com/pts/redirect.mp3/https://idratherbewritingmedia.com/podcasts/pugetsoundtrends.mp3" alt="Articulating the invisible stories that influence product adoption or rejection">download the MP3 file</a>, <a href="https://itunes.apple.com/us/podcast/id-rather-be-writing-podcast/id277365275">subscribe in iTunes</a>, or <a href="http://www.stitcher.com/podcast/id-rather-be-writing-technical-writing-podcast"> listen with Stitcher</a>.</p>
 </div>

+For details about the presentation, see [this post](https://idratherbewriting.com/blog/tech-comm-trends-stc-puget-sound/).

 * TOC
 {:toc}